Posted by : ZeroRisk Cases Marketing

 Research from 2017 correlated glyphosate use with reduced populations of monarch butterflies, possibly due to reductions in milkweed, the main food source for monarch butterflies.

 Why are people suing Bayer over glyphosate?

 More than 100,000 people have filed suit against Monsanto Company (now Bayer) alleging that exposure to Roundup herbicide caused them or their loved ones to develop non-Hodgkin lymphoma (NHL), and that Monsanto covered up the risks.
 As part of the discovery process, Monsanto has had to turn over millions of pages of internal records.
-We are posting these Monsanto Papers as they become available.
+See our Monsanto Papers page for documents released during the trials.
 The first three trials ended in large awards to plaintiffs for liability and damages, with juries ruling thatMonsanto’s weed killer was a substantial contributing factor in causing them to develop NHL.
 Bayer is appealing the rulings.
 The U.S. Supreme Court has so far upheld the rulings against Bayer.